Touring Theatre & Performance Exhibitions

 Halfway to Paradise: The Birth of British Rock, Photographs by Harry Hammond

 For almost two decades, Harry Hammond was Britain's leading showbiz photographer.
-Starting in the late 1940s, he captured the definitive images of virtually every successful British musician, as well as many visiting American artists.
+Starting in the late 1940s, he captured the definitive images of virtually every successful British musician and many visiting American artists.
 From Tommy Steele to the Beatles, Shirley Bassey to Dusty Springfield, Hammond captured the emergence of the British rock 'n' rollers.
-This classic exhibition from the V&A collection is popular with families, young and older audiences alike.
-With a display of 100 photographs, a lively soundtrack and an interactive quiz exploring the music, musicians and fashions of the time, Halfway to Paradise transports visitors back to the birth of British Rock.
+This exhibition, curated from the V&A collection, is popular with families, young and older audiences alike.
+With 100 photographs, a soundtrack and an interactive quiz exploring the music, musicians and fashion of the time, Halfway to Paradise transports visitors back to the birth of British Rock.

 A Collection of Stars: The Guy Little Archive of Cartes de Visites

-Small enough to fit into your pocket, the 'cartes de visites' featured in A Collection of Stars grant visitors a privileged glimpse of the intriguing world of Victorian theatre.
-Surprisingly experimental in scope, this charming selection will delight audiences with its depiction of the vintage fashions and reputed beauties of the era.
-Focusing on six notable stars of the stage including Ellen Terry and Sarah Bernhardt, the exhibition demonstrates how these delicate, sepia-tinted miniatures added a touch of glamour to the daily lives of Victorians.
+Small enough to fit in your pocket, the cartes-de-visites displayed in A Collection of Stars grant visitors a privileged glimpse into the intriguing world of Victorian theatre.
+Surprisingly experimental in scope, this charming selection of photographs will delight audiences with its depiction of the era’s fashions and famous beauties.
+Focusing on six notable stage stars (including Ellen Terry and Sarah Bernhardt) the exhibition demonstrates how these delicate, sepia-tinted miniatures added a touch of glamour to Victorians’ daily lives.